Initiatives of The Coastal Trust

 Western Gulf Initiative

 The Western Gulf is a working coast, a critical asset to our country.
-In other places it is still wild in nature, and it is the heart of most North American wildlife migratory routes.
+In many places it is still wild in nature.
+It is the heart of the migratory routes for wildlife species in North America.
+It is where the desert landscape meets the waters of the Gulf.